What marketing philosophy to follow to achieve the desired goals, and create an extraordinary product concept?

 3. Use consumer language

 Make sure you use language appropriate to your audience and keep it simple.
-Talk about the product’s benefits, and avoid the scientific or the technical aspects of how the product works.
+Talk about the product’s benefits, and avoid the scientific or technical aspects of how the product works.

 For example, “we’ve tested hundreds of food and beverage concepts.
 We’ve found that many consumers are less interested in knowing that it contains a specific ingredient than the end benefit.”
 Ensure you understand the consumer’s level of engagement with your category and what types of information will resonate.